kaylamarticio/myfiles/README.md

 Coding Challenges and Practice Problems: includes solved coding challenges from various platforms, showing problem-solving techniques and different programming approaches.

-Other Projects:  includes projects from other languages or frameworks, showing my versatility and growth as a programmer.Let me know if you want to add anything.
+Other Projects:  includes projects from other languages or frameworks, showing my versatility and growth as a programmer.